ltroussellier/pyessv-archive/README.md

 What are the contents of pyessv-archive ?
 --------------------------------------

+    \copernicus          ES-DOC vocabularies in support of various ES-DOC applications.
     \wcrp                WCRP vocabularies in support of cmip5, cmip6, cordex ... etc.
+    \esdoc               ES-DOC vocabularies in support of various ES-DOC applications.
     \esdoc               ES-DOC vocabularies in support of various ES-DOC applications.

 Further Information on ES-DOC ?